-In reviewing requests for return from medical leave, all students, regardless of their situations or basis for the leave must sufficiently demonstrate that the situation or basis that led to student’s inability to perform have been addressed.
+Students desiring to return from a voluntary or involuntary medical leave will submit a written statement which includes: 1) their request to return; 2) an explanation of what they have done while away to address issues that led to their withdrawal; 3) steps they will take if they return in order to maintain a level of wellness necessary in order to effectively manage academic stresses and demands.
+In reviewing requests for return from medical leave, all students, regardless of their situation or basis for the leave, must sufficiently demonstrate that the reason for withdrawal has been addressed.
 Specifically, evidence the student has maintained stability and demonstrated follow through with treatment for a sufficient period of time to enable him or her to be a successful student.
 Additionally, evidence of productive functioning (i.e., employment, volunteerism, etc.) is looked upon favorably.
-In order to be approved for return, student must have complied with any recommendations given to student for treatment at the time of his or her medical leave.
-Moreover, the students are encouraged to inform the VPSL of any help, resources, or reasonable accommodations that the university can provide to support the student’s return.
+In order to be approved for return, a student must have complied with any recommendations given to the student for treatment at the time of his or her medical leave.
+Moreover, students are encouraged to inform the VPSL of any help, resources, or reasonable accommodations that the university can provide to support the student’s return.

-If students have not returned from or re-applied to extend their medical leave, they will be administratively withdrawn from the university after more than one long semester and will need to re-apply if they choose to return at a later date.
+After one long semester, if a student has not returned or re-applied to extend their medical leave, they will be administratively withdrawn from the university and will need to re-apply for admission.
 Moreover, a Student Life hold may be placed barring the student’s admission for future semesters until approval is obtained pursuant to this policy.

 Responding to Disruptive Behavior

 Students, whose harmful or disruptive behavior has come to the university’s attention, may be allowed to continue their studies pending adherence to conduct or behavior restrictions over a specified period of time.
-Such conditions could include, for example, stopping classroom disruptiveness, allocating alternative or more suitable living accommodations if available, undergoing a mandated assessment (as described below) or continuing only if the student avails him or herself of supportive services or treatment.
-However, such conditions are not appropriate when a student’s behavior indicates harm or danger to any member of the university community.
-Failure to comply with such conditions and/or further disruptive behavior may result in the advancement of pending or previously deferred conduct code proceedings or involuntary leave.
+Such conditions could include stopping classroom disruption, allocating alternative or suitable living accommodations if available, undergoing required assessment (as described below), or receiving supportive services or treatment.
+However, such conditions are not appropriate when a student’s behavior indicates harm or danger to themselves, or any member of the university community.
+Failure to comply with such conditions and/or further disruptive behavior, may result in the advancement of pending or previously deferred conduct code proceedings or involuntary leave from the university.

-In making determinations under this policy or if a student subject to this policy or conduct proceedings notifies the university that information concerning a mental/behavioral disorder will be introduced, the VPSL may refer or mandate a student for evaluation by a campus or independent licensed mental health professional chosen or approved by the institution.
+In making determinations under this policy, or if a student, subject to this policy or conduct proceedings, notifies the university that information concerning a mental/behavioral disorder will be introduced, the VPSL may refer or mandate a student for evaluation by a campus or independent licensed mental health professional approved by the institution.
 Students referred or mandated will be informed in writing.
-The evaluation must be complete on the date specified in the notice unless an extension is granted by the VPSL.
-A student who fails to complete the evaluation or give permission for the results to be shared with the appropriate administrators may be placed on interim leave and/or referred to the Dean of Students.
+The evaluation must be completed by the date specified, unless an extension is granted by the VPSL.
+A student who fails to complete the evaluation or give permission for the results to be shared with the appropriate administrators, may be placed on interim leave and/or referred to the Dean of Students.

 Involuntary Medical Leave

-2. The Dean of Students may require any documentation or assessment that he/she deems necessary in making this determination, including medical assessment or evaluation by a licensed mental health or medical professional of the university’s choosing, which will be disclosed to appropriate university personnel.
-Failure to appear for a mandated assessment will result in an involuntary medical leave of absence without further process.
+- The Dean of Students may require any documentation or assessment that is deemed necessary in making a determination, including medical assessment or evaluation by a licensed mental health or medical professional of the university’s choosing, which will be disclosed to appropriate university personnel.
+Failure to appear for a mandated assessment will result in an involuntary leave of absence without further process;

-3. When in the opinion of a medical or mental health professional the student is unable to function in the university community without harming others and/or disrupting the educational mission of the institution, the professional member shall notify the Dean of Students or designee of the situation as soon as possible.
+- When in the opinion of a medical or mental health professional the student is unable to function in the university community without harming others and/or disrupting the educational mission of the institution, the professional member shall notify the Dean of Students of the situation as soon as possible;

-4. When the Dean of Students receives notification, described above, he/she or his/her designee will review appropriate documentation and make a decision regarding the student’s status.
-If the Dean of Students determines that the student should be placed on involuntary leave, he or she or his/her designee may inform the student and student’s parents(s), spouse, or other close relative.
+- When the Dean of Students receives notification described above, they will review appropriate documentation and make a decision regarding the student’s status.
+If the Dean of Students or designee determines that the student should be placed on involuntary leave, they may inform the student and student’s parents(s), spouse, or other close relative;

 a) To consider new information, unavailable to the Dean of Students, that could be outcome determinative;